drbean/curriculum/conversation/learning/slides.md

 YOU MUST WRITE YOUR QUESTION BEFORE you come with your partner to talk to Dr Bean.

 Your question must be a different question than everyone else's question.

+## 2-person jigsaw activity

+Wait until the examiner says, "Go".
+Then read the Vocabulary cards to each other.

+Talk about who is Won-gyu, Manny and Wanda in *English.*

+Talk about similarities and differences in their vocabulary learning methods in *English.*

+Wait until the examiner says, "Go".
+Then do the Vocabulary quiz *separately*.